SCHYS 200-Hour Program Overview

 topics in our 200-hour yoga teacher training curriculum

-This 10-month program takes place with program modules (meets one weekend per month of hands-on study with faculty), online classes, practicum (internship with faculty and externship or teaching on your own), private sessions with faculty for self-study and improvement, and administrative sessions with faculty for questions and answer sessions.
+This 10-month program takes place with program modules (meets one weekend per month of face-to-face study with faculty), online classes, practicum (internship with faculty and externship or teaching on your own), private sessions with faculty for self-study and improvement, and administrative sessions with faculty for questions and answer sessions.

 200-Hour Training - Topics Covered: